cloudnative-pg/cloudnative-pg/docs/src/installation_upgrade.md

 Pods.
 Therefore, the Pod definition will not reflect the current version of the operator.

-!!!
-Important
-    This feature requires that all pods (operators and operands) run on the same platform/architecture (for example, all `linux/amd64`).

 ### Compatibility among versions

 CloudNativePG follows semantic versioning.
 Every release of the